maaad/ros2_ibus/README.md

 **Publishes:** `/joy`

-### ibus_viewer_node
+### ibus_console_viewer_node

-ROS2 node that subscribes to the `/joy` topic and plots the axes and buttons data in real-time.
+ROS2 node that subscribes to the `/joy` topic and displays the axes and buttons data in the console.

 **Subscribes:** `/joy`

-**Functionality:** This node listens to the `Joy` messages published on the `/joy` topic and provides a real-time visualization of the axes and buttons data, making it easier to monitor and debug the RC receiver's output.
+**Functionality:** This node listens to the `Joy` messages published on the `/joy` topic and provides a real-time console visualization of the axes and buttons data, making it easier to monitor and debug the RC receiver's output.

 ## Installation